 - Post a link to your blog post on /r/anythinggoesblog; it might help you to post in other locations of the AnythingGoes network:

 You can easily get DoFollow links from Reddit by posting your website in the above places, then having the posts upvoted.
-After a certain threshold (5 upvotes or more for subreddits of a few thousands – hopefully others don’t downvote you), the links automatically become DoFollow.
+After a certain threshold (5 upvotes or more for subreddits of a few thousands, if others don’t downvote you), the links automatically become DoFollow.
 The exact threashold of how many upvotes you need depends on the average vote count of the top 25 posts from Hot, on that respective subreddit (yes Reddit, we have studied you!).
 Links from comments can become DoFollow too.

 More advanced and time consuming Reddit marketing techniques: